Maintaining your J-1 Status

 To enter the United States after a temporary trip abroad, you will need your:

-If your J-1 visa stamp has expired and you want to travel internationally, you must renew your expired J-1 visa stamp at a U.S. Consulate or Embassy outside the U.S. before you can re-enter the United States.
-IFSS recommends you travel to your country of citizenship or permanent residency in order to renew your visa stamp.
+If your J-1 visa stamp has expired and you want to travel internationally, you must obtain another J-1 visa stamp at a U.S. Consulate or Embassy outside the U.S. before you can re-enter the United States.
+IFSS recommends you travel to your country of citizenship or permanent residency in order to obtain a new visa stamp.

 Processing times vary greatly among the different consulates, so please plan accordingly.
 To check current visa interview and processing times at a specific U.S. Consulate, consult the Department of State’s website.